Dr Batool Albatat is an Iraqi refugee who came to Australia by boat. She now saves lives as a doctor working in Melbourne’s north.

 I was given the task of dissecting a lower limb, making sure each muscle, vessels and all of the structures were separated from one another, to make the anatomy easier for students to view and learn.
 That’s when I became even more fascinated by the human body and its functions.

-Today, Batool is enjoying her second year as a doctor at Northern Health.
+Today, Batool is enjoying her third year as a doctor at Northern Health.
 She’s passionate about helping people and uses three languages – English, Arabic and Persian – to understand her patients and support them to overcome the burden of their disease.

 ‘It’s very rewarding.
 You’re helping people in their most vulnerable time of their life.
 You hear patients’ stories, you help them out and you learn a lot by listening to them.
 It’s been an amazing journey and every day is fascinating, because I get to interact with different patients and cases.’